 Instead of drowning in emails, Y Combinator has turned the inboxes into everyone's responsibility with the help of Front.
 Every email they receive is automatically assigned to the right partner using predetermined rules defined by keywords.
 The team also keeps its inbox under control by using:

 @ mentions: Instead of forwarding emails, the team can @mention the relevant person to highlight a message.
 If they need help with a response, team members can also collaborate internally on an email draft before pressing send.

-Canned responses: A lot of emails landing in the Y Combinator inboxes were recurring questions.
-The company set up canned responses to its team can quickly and accurately respond to these questions in 1-click without having to constantly rewrite them.
+Message templates: A lot of emails landing in the Y Combinator inboxes were recurring questions.
+The company set up message templates to its team can quickly and accurately respond to these questions in 1-click without having to constantly rewrite them.

 The result of Y combinator's new approach to emails?
 They're now responding to queries 7 times faster than in the past — thanks to their effective collaboration skills.